 Living With UC: Reducing Flares

 A variety of factors can make the symptoms of ulcerative colitis worse.
 Common triggers include stress, smoking, missing doses of medication, and eating certain foods.
 Try to identify your personal triggers and take steps to avoid them, such as practicing meditation to manage stress or using a daily pillbox to remember every dose.
-If flares continue, talk to your doctor about a change in medication.
+If flares continue, talk to your doctor about a change in your treatment plan.

 Living With UC: Diet Changes